 In previous articles, we've spoken a lot about how to market your business to prospective clients.
 But once you get those new members through the door the real work begins; making sure they keep coming back.
-Retaining members is key to ensuring the long-term survival of your fitness business.
+Member retention is key to ensuring the long-term survival of your fitness business.
 In this article, we'll explore why people don't renew memberships, and how you can retain your members.

 - Make your feedback form an online survey.
 Former clients are less likely to be straight with you about their reasons for leaving if they have to say it to your face.
 Send them an email and assure them it'll be anonymous.

 - Keep it short and relevant.
 There's no point asking page after page of questions.
 Make sure you're asking them questions specific to your business, but make sure the completion time is around the five-minute mark.
 Much longer than that and they'll get bored and just not do it.

 - Don't take it personally.
 Remember this is for you to improve your business and that's not going to happen if everyone tells you about the good stuff.
 You need to know what people didn't like so you know how to retain members and make the necessary changes to make sure it doesn't happen again.